Calculating Your Taxes

 What is total or gross Income?

-- Earned income, which comes from employment and can take the form of wages, salary, tips, commissions and bonuses.
+- Earned income, which comes from employment and can take the form of wages, salary, tips, commissions, and bonuses.
 Earned income may be subject to both income and payroll taxes.

-- Unearned income, which comes from sources other than employment, such as dividends, interest, capital gains or U.S. savings bonds.
+- Unearned income, which comes from sources other than employment, such as dividends, interest, capital gains, or U.S. savings bonds.
 Most unearned income is subject to income taxes.

 Important things to remember

-- Income that's not taxable (these are called exclusions) include: a gift or inheritance, child support, life insurance proceeds following the death of the insured, interest from municipal bonds (may be subject to federal alternative minimum tax, plus state tax for out-of-state bonds), disability income if you paid the premium with after-tax dollars, and certain employee fringe benefits.
+- Income that's typically not taxable (these are called exemptions) include: a gift or inheritance, child support, life insurance proceeds following the death of the insured, interest from municipal bonds (may be subject to federal alternative minimum tax, plus state tax for out-of-state bonds), disability income if you paid the premium with after-tax dollars, and certain employee fringe benefits.

 FILING TIP FOR PARENTS: